Neuroinclusive Practice™

 Why neurodiversity matters – how it makes organisations better.

 Neurodiverse individuals are likely to account for 1 in 8 of the average organisation’s workforce with specific industries having far more.
-Many of these individuals will be undiagnosed though this landscape is rapidly changing with more active screening and diagnosis taking place.
+Many of these individuals will be undiagnosed, though this landscape is rapidly changing with more active screening and diagnosis taking place.
 The negative components of neurodiversity are often well understood; what can be less well understood is the huge positive impact that neurodiverse individuals can and do have on organisations.

-Building an inclusive, neurodiverse workplace – What you need to consider and be aware of.
+Building an inclusive, neurodiverse workplace – what you need to consider and be aware of.

 Q&A